Project

 Actions #23

-Updated by MofoMan2000 over 13 years ago
+Updated by MofoMan2000 about 14 years ago

 The omlette metaphor is a perfect one to use.
 Some eggs are broken, but the thing is still in the oven, be patient and chill your balls.
 Yes, a lot of the features being added may seem useless, but the people adding those features may have only joined up to add neat things like those, and have no idea how to improve the LLE.
 I myself am a committer on the shaders database and I haven't the slightest clue about how to code even an interpreter core for a GameCube emulator, much less a JIT core and i'd never even have thought of a JITIL one.